Alonso hits 3-run homer, Mets rack up 18 hits to rout Giants – KION546

 BUCK’S BIRTHDAY SURPRISE

-Donning party hats, the Mets surprised first-year manager Buck Showalter on his 66th birthday with a team celebration in the indoor batting cage before meetings.
-They sang to Showalter, who was led down to the area by Escobar.
+Donning party hats, the Mets surprised Showalter for his birthday with a team celebration in the indoor batting cage before meetings.
+They sang to the manager, who was led down to the area by Escobar.

 TRAINER’S ROOM

-Mets: RHP Tylor Megill threw long toss as he works back from right biceps inflammation that landed him on the injured list.
+Mets: RHP Tylor Megill played long toss as he works back from right biceps inflammation that landed him on the injured list.

 Giants: OF Austin Slater was placed on the 10-day IL with inflammation in his left wrist after he hurt it Sunday.
 San Francisco recalled OF Stuart Fairchild from Triple-A Sacramento to take his place.
 He started in center field and batted ninth, going 0 for 2.